 Did you know that on average, you use 2.5 gallons of water per minute while you are in the shower?

 Discuss: How could you make your shower faster?
-If you use soap, shampoo, and conditioner, think about the order that you use them in.
+If you use soap, shampoo, and conditioner, think about the order that you use them in and how you rinse off.
 Could you possibly rearrange things to optimize this task?

 Challenge: In our family, one of our young daughters was able to reduce her time from more than 20 minutes to two minutes.
 Time your next shower and see how fast you go.
 Do a before and after and calculate how much water your family is going to save in the next year.

-According to National Geographic, it takes around 70 gallons of water to fill up a tub so, in case you were wondering, taking a shower tends to use less water than taking a bath.
-And if you use a low-flow showerhead, National Geographic says you can save up to 15 gallons of water in one 10-minute shower.
+It takes around 70 gallons of water to fill up a tub so taking a shower tends to use less water than taking a bath.
+And if you use a low-flow showerhead, it could save you even more water in the shower.